Multi-coil Magnetic Resonance Imaging with Compressed Sensing Using Physically Motivated Regularization

 \section{Discussion}

-MCCS generates results of higher quality that other state-of-the art algorithms.
+MCCS can generate results of higher quality than the other algorithms tested.
 This comes at the expense of manually tuning four parameters and a much higher computational cost.
-The code is currently implemented in Matlab without parallelization.
-It takes over an hour to generate a single image on a 2019 Mac Pro.

-Future work will focus on increasing the speed of the reconstructions.
-The MCCS algorithm can be altered to incorporate coil compression in order to reduce the number of computations \cite{zhang2013coil}.
-Additionally, rather than a Matlab implementation, the code an be implemented in C and take advantage of GPU hardware for increased speed.
-We expect these modification to yield images within a few minutes, which would make the algorithm clinically applicable.
+For MCCS to become clinically applicable, an effective method of automatically selecting the regularization parameters must be implemented.
+For $\lambda_x$, an iterative reweighting scheme may be used \cite{candes2008enhancing}.
+For the $\lambda_s$, if a sufficiently sized set of data of a particular anatomy existed, then they could be chosen with a multi-level minimization \cite{chung2017learning,ying2004tikhonov}.
+Alternatively, a proper selection of regularization parameters may be possible by satisfying the Residual Whiteness Principle \cite{lanza2020residual}.
+These possibilities are left for future investigations.

-Although regularization parameters must currently be determined by hand, we expect that once these parameters are chosen for a specific coil configuration and body part, those same parameters will work on additional data of the same type.
-In future work, we would like to adapt existing techniques for automatically determining the regularization parameter to the MCCS algorithm \cite{ying2004tikhonov,ong2016beyond}.
+The MCCS algorithm is currently implemented in Matlab without parallelization.
+It takes over an hour to generate a single image with a single core on a 2019 Mac Pro.
+Future work will focus on increasing the runtime of MCCS; several algorithmic may do so.
+For example, it can be altered to incorporate coil compression in order to reduce the number of computations \cite{zhang2013coil}.
+(Coil compression can be achieved by constraining the rank of the $\mathcal{S}$ matrix rather than penalizing its nuclear norm.)
+Additionally, preconditioning can be used to reduce the number of iterations required for each sub-problem \cite{pock2011diagonal,ong2019accelerating}.
+In terms of its implementation, rather than using Matlab, the algorithm can be implemented in C and take advantage of GPU hardware for increased speed.
+We expect these modification to yield images within a few minutes.